alphasoyboi/face-id-door-lock/README.md

 # Face ID Door Lock (FIDDL)
-Not quite an accurate name but it made a fun acronym.
+Not quite an accurate name, but it made a fun acronym.

-PROJ300 facial recognition door security system with accompanying remote control/configuration app.
+PROJ300 final year university project: A facial recognition door security system with accompanying remote control/configuration app.